manuel-arrabal/cv/README.md

 - Continually analyze product performance and market trends in order to identify opportunities.
 - Develop new designs and functionalities taking into account both user satisfaction and the optimization of the web or our applications.
 - Prioritize and coordinate the implementation projects of the new functionalities with all the areas involved.
-- Carry out daily user tests (user testings) both manual and automated on the different types of devices to ensure the proper functioning of both general and new features developed.
+- Carry out daily user tests (user testing's) both manual and automated on the different types of devices to ensure the proper functioning of both general and new features developed.
 - Cooperate closely with the IT teams regarding the maintenance of the relevant pages and tools, from the point of view of product management.
 <br><br>